DTribek/ZachV3Bootcamp/CapstoneProject/README.md

 2. Make sure you have Python installed on your machine. <br>
 3. Unzip the files in *data* folder.
 5. Open a terminal in the project folder. <br>
+6. Get your steam api key at : https://steamcommunity.com/dev/apikey
+7. Replace your key in steam_recommendation script, line 11.
-6. Run the main program steam_recommendation.py and pass your steam_id as a parameter.<br>
+8. Run the main program steam_recommendation.py and pass your steam_id as a parameter.<br>
-7. The program will query your information on Steam, cross-reference this data with the categories of hours played, and provide game suggestions based on this information. <br>
+9. The program will query your information on Steam, cross-reference this data with the categories of hours played, and provide game suggestions based on this information. <br>
-8. The information is an excel file containing a list of games, sorted by reccomendation strength, with name, price and link to buy  ;)
+10. The information is an excel file containing a list of games, sorted by reccomendation strength, with name, price and link to buy  ;)

 ### Architecture diagram
 ![Image Alt text](arquitecture_diagram.png)